lindameng-0/lindameng-0.github.io/chapters/vol1/prologue.md

 The rain stopped on the eighth day.

-And where the boy had been, a single flower grew, its white petals gleaming like the light of a distant star underneath the barrier.
+And where the young man had been, a single flower grew, its white petals gleaming like the light of a distant star underneath the barrier.

 Eli stood alone in the quiet after the storm, staring down at the fragile bloom.